sarifeenah/BigFoot/Proposal.md

 I will use sets to filter results.

-I  create calculated fields for % of total’s overall, sum of sightings, STDEVP reports and a calculation for the Zscore.
+I  will create calculated fields for % of total’s overall, sum of sightings, STDEVP reports and a calculation for the Zscore.

 I will create Top 5, 3, and 1 sets to visually show the most and least active times places and conditions for BigFoot sightings